korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

 10. City → hasZipCode → xsd <br />
     * `City SubClassOf hasZipCode some xsd:string` <br />
         Every City must have at least one associated ZipCode.
+    * `City SubClassOf hasZipCode only xsd:string` <br />
+        Every City may have associated ZipCode, if it does, it must be of type xsd:string.

 11. City → hasCounty → County <br />
     * `City SubClassOf hasCounty some County` <br />
         Every City must be associated with at least one County.
+    * `City SubClassOf hasCounty only County` <br />
+        Every City may be associated with County, if it does, it must be instance of class County.

 12. County → hasCountyName → xsd <br />
     * `County SubClassOf hasCountyName exactly 1 xsd:string` <br />
         Every County must have exactly one CountyName.
+    * `County SubClassOf hasCountyName only xsd:string` <br />
+        Every County may have CountyName, if it does, it must be of type xsd:string.

 13. County → hasStreet → Street <br />
     * `County SubClassOf hasStreet some Street` <br />
         Every County must have at least one Street.
+    * `County SubClassOf hasStreet only Street` <br />
+        Every County may have Street, if it does, it must be instance of class Street.

 14. Street → hasStreetName → xsd <br />
     * `Street SubClassOf hasStreetName exactly 1 xsd:string` <br />
         Every Street must have exactly one StreetName.
+    * `Street SubClassOf hasStreetName only xsd:string` <br />
+        Every Street may have StreetName, if it does, it must be of type xsd:string.

 15. County → hasZipCode → xsd <br />
     * `County SubClassOf hasZipCode only xsd:string` <br />